Taylor Wilson: Fission reactor

 On February 27, 2013, at TED 2013, Wilson presented his ideas on the benefits of building small underground nuclear fission reactors that are self-contained and use down-blended uranium and plutonium from decommissioned nuclear weapons as fuel.

 In popular culture

-He is the subject of the biography The Boy Who Played with Fusion, by Tom Clynes, published in 2015, the movie rights to which have been optioned by 20th Century Fox.
+He is the subject of the biography The Boy Who Played with Fusion, by Tom Clynes, published in 2015, the film rights to which have been optioned by 20th Century Fox.